Check broadband availability at your new postcode

 Rather than fixed fibre-optic cables or a Wi-Fi network, mobile broadband just needs a 4G or 5G signal to deliver your broadband.
 This can be a great way to stay online whilst you are waiting for your home internet to be set up.

 You can access mobile broadband through various devices, including mobile Wi-Fi router hotspots (MiFi), data-only SIM cards, routers with sims, or dongles that plug into your laptop.
 Most of the big broadband operators – Three, EE, 02 and Vodafone – offer mobile broadband deals through one-month rolling contracts, 12 and 24-month terms.
+Or, you can just get a data-only sim or dongle and pay-as-you-go.

 Some broadband providers will even offer mobile broadband as a backup connection as part of your move home service and will provide you with a mini mobile hub that works as a router at no extra charge.
 Check with your provider to find out more.

 Setting up broadband in your new home doesn’t have to be stressful.
-By planning ahead, comparing deals, and scheduling your installation early, you can hopefully have a smooth transition without unnecessary delays.
+By planning ahead, comparing deals, and scheduling your installation early, you can have a smooth transition without unnecessary delays.

-If you’re moving soon, start comparing broadband options today to find the best service for your new home.
+If you’re moving soon, start comparing broadband options todayto find the best service for your new home.